joaompinto/aurora/README.md

 ## 💻 Usage

 ### Command Line Interface
-Run Aurora in single prompt mode:
+Run Aurora with a single prompt:
 ```bash
 python -m aurora "Refactor the data processing module to improve readability."
 ```

+### Default Interactive Chat Shell
+If no prompt is provided, Aurora launches an **interactive chat shell** by default.

+- Supports **multiline input** (end with a single `.` on a line or Ctrl+D/Z).
+- **Interrupt** agent requests with Ctrl+C.
+- Pressing Enter on an empty line sends a "continue" command.
+- **Session is saved automatically** after each message.
+- Restore last session on startup with `--continue-session` or inside the shell with `/continue`.

+#### Special Commands inside the Shell
+- `/exit`: Exit chat mode.
+- `/restart`: Restart the CLI.
+- `/paste`: Paste multiline input.
+- `/help`: Show help message.
+- `/system`: Show the current system prompt.
+- `/continue`: Restore the last saved conversation.

 ### Command Line Options
 - `PROMPT` (positional): Prompt to send to the model.
-If omitted, reads from stdin.
+If omitted, starts interactive chat shell.
 - `-s`, `--system-prompt`: Override the system prompt.
 - `-r`, `--role`: Role description for the system prompt (default: "software engineer").
-- `--chat`: Enter interactive chat mode.
 - `--verbose-http`: Enable verbose HTTP logging.
 - `--verbose-http-raw`: Enable raw HTTP wire-level logging.
 - `--verbose-response`: Pretty print the full response object.